microsoft/superbenchmark/docs/design-docs/benchmarks.md

 1. Provide a way of benchmark registration.
 2. Avoid modifying existing code when add new benchmarks.
 3. For models that only have different configs, maximize the reuse of code.
-4. Supports benchmark selection by tag, which can be used to select desired benchmark automatically, e.g., use the type of accelerator as the tag.
+4. Supports benchmark selection by platform and framework, which can be used to select desired benchmark automatically.

 #### Design